DigiUsher Briefing

 2.1 Forecasting

-2.2 Budget Authorization
+2.2 Budget Authorisation

 Unlike capital purchases with one-time approvals, cloud and AI consumption is continuous.
 CIOs must institute real-time budget guardrails that trigger automated action before spend becomes unmanageable.